codacy/docs/docs/organizations/managing-security-and-risk.md

 The following section details when Codacy opens and closes items for each supported platform.

-### Opening and closing items detected on Codacy repositories {: id="opening-and-closing-codacy-items"}
+### How Codacy manages items detected on Git repositories {: id="opening-and-closing-codacy-items"}

+!!! note
+    To make sure that Codacy detects security issues correctly:

+    -   [Enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Security category.
+These patterns are enabled by default, but may not be on custom configurations.
+    -   Alternatively, [apply a coding standard](using-coding-standards.md) that includes patterns belonging to the Security category.
+    -   Confirm that the latest [commits](../repositories/commits.md) to the default branches of your repositories are analyzed.

 Codacy opens a new item when it detects a new security issue on the default branch of a repository.